lanagarmire/DeepProg/README.md

 ```

-* The tsv dataset used in the original study and a copy of the model generated are available in the package
+The tsv dataset used in the original study and a copy of the model generated for HCC cancer are available as example in the package.
-* These data are in `./data/` and must be decompressed:
+These data are in `./data/` and must be decompressed:

 ```bash
 cd data